notanerd314/Coding-Buddy/README.md

 Then press the green **Code** button, and choose **Download ZIP file**.
 Next, extract the file and open the `coding-buddy.py` file.
 If it's not running then you haven't installed pygame.

 # How to customize
 The `settings.ini` file is used for customizing **Coding Buddy**.
-This is the guide on how to customize it.
+Open it and then edit the settings.
 > [!WARNING]
 > This part if done wrong can result in **breaking** the program
 > Proceed with **caution** while doing that step.